 This is an easy mistake to correct, especially if the garbage disposal is an InSinkErator.
 The best time to do it is when you're installing the garbage disposal, but you can do it afterward, although it may involve dismounting the garbage disposal and installing it again.

 Remove an InSinkErator Drain Plug

 If you're installing a new InSinkErator garbage disposal, and you plan to hook up a dishwasher, InSinkErator tells you that the best time to remove the drain plug is after installing the mounting bracket on the sink drain and before you mount the garbage disposal.
 The plug is similar to the knockout plug on a metal electrical box, and you remove it the same way:

 - Lay the garbage disposal on its side with the dishwasher drain opening facing you.

 - Insert a screwdriver into the drain opening far enough to contact the plug, then tap the screwdriver firmly with a hammer to knock out the plug.

 - Retrieve the plug by reaching into the garbage disposal (which is safe to do, because it's unplugged) or inverting the garbage disposal and shaking it out.

 Forgot to Remove Drain Plug

-The drain plug is there to keep the drain sealed if you don't connect a dishwasher.
-Its purpose is to prevent water from escaping, so if you forgot to remove the dishwasher plug from the garbage disposal, it isn't going to let in any water from the dishwasher and it has to go.
-You can usually do this without dismounting the garbage disposal:
+The drain plug is there to keep the disposal sealed if you don't connect a dishwasher.
+Its purpose is to prevent water from escaping, so if you forgot to remove the dishwasher plug from the garbage disposal, it isn't going to let in any water from the dishwasher, and it has to go.
+You can usually do this while the garbage disposal is in place:

 - Turn off the power to the garbage disposal.
 Either unplug it or, if it's hardwired, turn off the circuit breaker.
 Try the switch to make sure the power is off.